liyimengwork/o1-with-file-and-image-capabilities-public/README.md

 ## Link to the app
 [OpenAI o1-mini Augmented with File & Image Handling Capabilities](http://34.172.215.155:8504/)

+## Upcoming Features
+- Have the parsing function pay more attention to user's question and include supplementary information in the intermediate parsed output.

 ## Changelog

-### Sep 25, 2024: v0.3
-- The parsing function now pays more attention to user's question and includes it in the intermediate parsed output.

 ### Sep 25, 2024: v0.2
 - Support for multiple file uploads (up to 2).